 Before looking outward or looking forward, begin by looking inward.
 Spend time reflecting on your interests, your strengths, and your work preferences.
 Give thought as to the environments and situations where you tend to excel.
 Are you looking for an occupation (a job or a role), a vocation (a calling or a passion), or an avocation (a hobby or passion outside of work)?
 Where do you get your energy?
 What causes stress and frustration?

-The more objective, honest, and complete your understanding of self, the better you can match your natural skills, strengths and interests, to the world of opportunity.
+The more objective, honest, and complete your understanding of self, the better you can match your natural skills, strengths, and interests, to the world of opportunity.

 Your comfort zone is a self-defined set of mental boundaries and these boundaries create an unfounded sense of security.
 Limiting yourself to your comfort zone is akin to embracing inertia and inertia rarely drives achievement or success.
-The Latin root of word inertia is iners which means idle, or lazy.
+The Latin root of the word inertia is iners, which means idle, or lazy.
 There is limited personal or professional growth within your comfort zone and little chance of driving success when idle or lazy.